encode/starlette/docs/requests.md

 Request files are normally sent as multipart form data (`multipart/form-data`).

-!!! note
-    As settled in [RFC-7578: 4.2](https://www.ietf.org/rfc/rfc7578.txt), form-data content part that contains file assumed to have `name` and `filename` fields in `Content-Disposition` header: `Content-Disposition: form- data; name="user"; filename="somefile"`.
-Though `filename` field is optional according to RFC-7578, it helps Starlette to differentiate which data should be treated as file.
-If `filename` field was supplied, `UploadFile` object will be created to access underlying file, otherwise form-data part will be parsed and available as a raw string.

 When you call `await request.form()` you receive a `starlette.datastructures.FormData` which is an immutable multidict, containing both file uploads and text input.
 File upload items are represented as instances of `starlette.datastructures.UploadFile`.